 I've often wondered what the people of Bethlehem thought about the people pouring into the town for the census.
 It probably was an opportunity for them to earn some extra money.
-Often when there is a play-off game or a tournament in a town, the success is measured by the amount of revenue that it
+Often when there is a play-off game or a tournament in a town, the success is measured by the amount of revenue that it generates for that town.
+I wonder if many of them even knew that a young couple with child needed a place to stay.
+Did they pay any attention to the shepherds wandering into town or did they just ignore them?
 We sing about the little town of Bethlehem at Christmas time and say "How still we see thee lie."
 But I'm not sure it was still.
 There must have been many people there.
 Everyone was required to go for the census.
 If there had not been so much emphasis on it, why would Joseph have made Mary go when she was with child?
+Was

 We can choose to ignore Christ or we can be like the shepherds and the wise men and follow Him.
 The choice is ours.
 I once wrote a short play called "No Ordinary Town" about men getting together for a coffee the day before the birth of Christ.
 It is fictional, but one has to wonder what the people of the little town were thinking.
 During the play Joseph wanders in and asks for a room.
 The men think he should know there is no room in Bethlehem with the census.
 But by the end of the play the men knew they had seen something special.
-Timothy's last statement to Titus may be considered negative but he wanted Titus to believe-"May God bless you, Titus.
+Timothy's last statement is to Titus who was very negative.
+Timothy says "May God bless you, Titus.
 Blessed are those who did not see, but still believe.
-And may he bless us all as we tell the world that the areatest moment in all history happened here in little Bethlehem last night.
+And may he bless us all as we tell the world that the greatest moment in all history happened here in little Bethlehem last night.
 The King was born.
 I want to shout it from the mountain tops.
 I want my world to know.
 The Lord of Love has come to me.
 I want to pass it on to everyone."
 You can google the title and read the entire play.

-I wonder how we would react to a stranger coming into town and a group of farmers from outside telling us they had been told by a group of angels that a baby was born to this strange couple and that baby was the king.
+I wonder how we would react to a stranger coming into town and a group of farmers from outside telling us they had been told by a group of angels that a baby was born to this strange couple and that baby was going to be the king.
 I wonder if people knew that an angel appeared to Joseph and told him not to go home but to run away to Egypt.
-Wouldn't we think it was rather strange that they didn't go home to their home town with their
+Wouldn't we think it was rather strange that they didn't go home to their home town with their relatives?